kjrelations/joint-decision-chess/README.md

-# joint-decision-chess
+# README
- A chess varient with simultaneous play
+ A chess variant with simultaneous play

+## Setup